 Blackface is a historical practice that dates back around 200 years.
+It's seen as racist and many people find it deeply offensive.

 It commonly refers to when someone (typically with white skin) paints their face darker to resemble a black person.